Everything you need to know before visiting my hometown Bodø.

 Walking will get you a long way in Bodø.
 Its a pretty compact city, and many of Bodø’s top sights are within walking distance of the city centre.
 If you’re only spending a few hours exploring the city, odds are you wont need any additional transportation.

 If you plan to explore the Bodø area more, like going to the aviation museum and Saltstraumen, taking the bus will be a faster and more comfortable option.
 The bus connections in Bodø are decent and easy to use.
-Plan your trip with the Reis Nordland app (iOS/google play), and purchase bus tickets using the app Billett Nordland (app store/google play) for the lowest price.
-Consider purchasing the ‘Travel Pass Nordland’ in the app if you’re planning on traveling a lot by bus or boat in Nordland.
+Plan your trip and purchase tickets using the Reis app.

 If you want to take full advantage of the Bodø’s amazing sights and nature, I highly recommend renting a car from the airport.
 This way you’ll have more freedom to explore the area whenever you want, to go on hikes without stressing about catching the right bus in time, or go on road trips to places like Kjerringøy or Gildeskål.
 Many of the most beautiful hikes in Bodø is simply not possible without renting a car, or booking a tour.

 There are plenty of places to stay in Bodø.
 Most of the hotels are centrally located, with many sights and activities within walking distance.
 As Bodø is one of the cities in Norway where hotels are most frequently fully booked you should book in advance.
 Four great hotels in Bodø city centre:

 Scandic Havet is the natural choice for many travellers visiting Bodø.
 It is located close to the harbor in the city centre, and their rooms are modern and beautifully decorated.
 Their rooftop restaurant Roast has the best view of the harbor and the rest of the city, as well as delicious cocktails.